 If your company is relatively new, or just getting ready to launch, there’s an easy way to avoid that pitfall.
 Just make globalised expansion a part of your business plan when you launch.
 No, that doesn’t mean that you need to launch your company with an instant global reach; although some high-tech companies and financial services are certainly capable of doing so.
 It simply means that global expansion should be part of your plan from the company’s first days of operation.
 Set tangible goals for achieving that growth and have at least a rough idea of what the expansion will look like.

-The benefit of that approach is clear: when growth is factored into your strategy from the start, there is no need to reinvent yourself later.
-By laying a business foundation that can serve as a launch point for future scaling, you can create business systems that can be migrated to any new location.
-It’s a more holistic approach to expansion that views every phase of your business’ existence as a whole system of complex, interacting components and strategies.
+When growth is factored into your strategy from the start, there is no need to reinvent yourself later.
+By laying a foundation that can facilitate scaling, you create systems that can be migrated to anywhere.
+So, it’s a more holistic approach to expansion.

-Timing is everything in business; especially when it comes to international expansion as those scaling efforts can weaken your company and leave it vulnerable if you fail to consider all the potential risks.
-Your goal should be to identify those risks and develop strategies that can help you to minimise them as much as possible.
-This will take time, commitment and access to information about your target markets.
-Regardless of whether you opt for professional assistance from industry experts or go through it alone, the key is to minimise these potential pitfalls of offshoring too early and protect your company from the risk that global expansion can sometimes represent.
+Timing is everything; when it comes to international expansion as those scaling efforts can weaken your company and leave it vulnerable.
+Identify risks and develop strategies that help you to minimise them.
+This will take time, commitment and access to information about your markets.
+Whether you opt for professional assistance from experts or go it alone, the key is to minimise these pitfalls of offshoring too early and protect your company from the risk expansion entails.